NMoksnes/recipe/README.md

-This is a recipe for guacamole
+# Guacamole recipe

+Used in teaching Git.